Díaz, Rays tie team record with 6 HRs, romp past Twins 11-4

 Arozarena singled with two outs in the second, went to third on Franco’s double and scored when Albers was called for a balk.

-After a lengthy discussion between Twins manager Rocco Baldelli and the umpiring crew, Cruz was intentionally walked after Albers threw a pitch that landed in front of the plate.
+After a lengthy discussion between Baldelli and the umpiring crew, Cruz was intentionally walked after Albers threw a pitch that landed in front of the plate.
 Díaz and Luplow followed with consecutive homers.

+The umpires also called a balk on Albers in the first with Arozarena on third but after a discussion decided no infraction occurred.
+Franco then got his run-scoring hit.

+“There was a little bit of confusion there,” Albers said.
+“I don’t throw from the windup.
+So the first time it was, they said that I didn’t pause, which was probably true.
+When I’m coming set, I don’t always pause with a guy on third base.
+So they asked me to declare whether I was from the stretch or from the windup and I said I was from the windup because I thought that was what they meant.”

 The Rays homered twice in the second, third and fourth innings.
 Cruz hit his 444th career homer, and first since Aug.
 17, in the fourth off Ian Gibaut.